Cross-Repo Architecture

 • Cross-repo scope appears in the summary

-• No automatic delegation — developer decides
+• No automatic fan-out — the developer decides

 Manual Handoff